 Open a new door to search engine optimisation and Google searches by researching and becoming familiar with technical terms.
 Words like keyword optimisation, search engine optimisation, crawling, canonicalisation, canonical tag, URLs, 301 Redirect, back end, and so many more.

-Understanding this terminology will help you become a more professional blogger and use your written craft as a way to increase traffic to your site, increase your conversion rate and create unique, valuable blogs for your readers.
+Understanding this terminology will help you become a more professional blogger and use your written craft to increase traffic to your site, increase your conversion rate and create unique, valuable blogs for your readers.

 Google rewards sites that have unique content with higher rankings.
 Original content makes a company stand out among the thousands of others doing similar business.
 Check out some of the duplicate content checkers and see for yourself.
 For more information on duplicate content or for help with your in-house team and digital marketing, get in touch with us today.